For this tutorial we do not offer a free download of the pattern.

 - the length of the bottom of the 2 pieces P1-2 (on the right side of the leather).

-- the 2 widths of one of the pieces P1-2 (on the back of the leather).
-Do not put any on the second piece P1-2.
+- the 2 widths of one of the pieces P1-2 (on the reverse side of the leather).
+Do not apply to the second piece P1-2.

-- the 2 widths of one of the pieces P1-1 (on the back of the leather).
-Do not put any on the second piece P1-1.
+- the 2 widths of one of the P1-1 pieces (on the reverse side of the leather).
+Do not apply to the second P1-1 piece.

 - the length of the top of the 2 pieces P1-1 (on the reverse side of the leather)

-Glue the top length of the 2 pieces P1-2 right side to the bottom length of the 2 pieces P1-1.
-Glue over 1 cm.
+Glue the top length of the two pieces P1-2 to the bottom length of the two pieces P1-1, wrong sides together.
+Glue for 1 cm.

 Then, sew at 3 mm.